KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 ### First thing: the design

-I am glad that I thought about the design first, cause it helped me building the website step by step with a clear goal for the visual rendering.
+I am glad that I thought about the design first, because it helped me build the website step by step with a clear goal for the visual rendering.
 In my mind, I had to get the following design elements right:

 - a main navigation bar on the left side,